 If the answer is no, remember you have better things to do with your time than waste it on useless social media.
 Stick with your current water coolers and continue building your community.

 Nothing in life worth having is free, and nothing you work to earn is worthless.
-When you start blogging, posting on Facebook, tweeting on Twitter, etc., you’re actually starting a community.
+When you start your blogging campaign and start posting on Facebook, tweeting on Twitter, etc., you’re actually starting a community.
 Your hope (for the business individuals, anyway) is that you can create an atmosphere of trust and authority around your efforts.
 This does not come easy.

-If you’re organic approach and efforts aren’t working, whether you’re blogging for SEO and traffic or tweeting for recognition, you need to stop.
+If you’re organic approach and efforts aren’t working, whether you’re blogging campaign is for branding or for SEO and traffic, you need to stop.
 Shut up.
 Listen.
 The one thing you need to meet your goals might be said by the very next person that follows your Twitter, fans your Facebook or comments on your blog.